 Among the forms for new employees to fill out is Form I-9.
 Form I-9, Employment Eligibility Verification, is used to verify that your employees are legally allowed to work in the United States.
-Use the October 2019 edition of Form I-9 to stay compliant.
+Use the most current edition of Form I-9 to stay compliant.

 Form I-9 is divided into three sections.
 The employee fills out the first section, and you fill out the second section.
 The third section is only for reverification of employment eligibility or rehires.

 The form asks questions like the employee’s name, address, Social Security number, and citizenship status.
 There is also a section in case the employee uses a preparer or translator to help them fill out the form.

 The employee must bring in original documents to prove their identity and employment eligibility.
 You need these documents to complete the employer section of Form I-9.
 There are three lists of acceptable documents in Form I-9: Lists A, B, and C.

 Employees bring in one document from List A that confirms their identity and employment authorization (e.g., U.S. passport).
 Or, they can provide one document from List B that confirms their identity (e.g., driver’s license) and one document from List C that verifies their employment authorization (e.g., U.S. Citizen ID Card).

 In the employer section, provide information about the document(s) the employee brings in.
 Then, certify that the documents are genuine to the best of your knowledge.
 Include information like your name, business name, and company address, and sign Form I-9.